slackapi/bolt-js/docs/_basic/listening_responding_shortcuts.md

 The `shortcut()` method supports both [global shortcuts](https://api.slack.com/interactivity/shortcuts/using#global_shortcuts) and [message shortcuts](https://api.slack.com/interactivity/shortcuts/using#message_shortcuts).

 Shortcuts are invokable entry points to apps.
 Global shortcuts are available from within search in Slack.
 Message shortcuts are available in the context menus of messages.
-Your app can use the `shortcut()` method to listen to incoming shortcut events.
+Your app can use the `shortcut()` method to listen to incoming shortcut requests.
 The method requires a `callback_id` parameter of type `string` or `RegExp`.

 ⚠️ Note that if you use `shortcut()` multiple times with overlapping RegExp matches, _all_ matching listeners will run.
 Design your regular expressions to avoid this possibility.

-Shortcuts must be acknowledged with `ack()` to inform Slack that your app has received the event.
+Shortcuts must be acknowledged with `ack()` to inform Slack that your app has received the request.

 Shortcuts include a `trigger_id` which an app can use to [open a modal](#creating-modals) that confirms the action the user is taking.